pnp/blog/content/post/office-add-ins-community-call-june-2021.md

 **There are many videos and articles about Single sign-on for Office Add-ins.
-The Yeoman generator uses the NPM package \"msal\" but there is also an NPM package called \"\@azure/msal-browser\" and another one called \"\@azure/msal-react\".
+The Yeoman generator uses the NPM package "msal" but there is also an NPM package called "\@azure/msal-browser" and another one called "\@azure/msal-react".
 Can these all be used inside an Office Add-in?
 Which ones are the recommended ones to use?**